 - Put a sterile strip on each area from which a staple was removed.

 Some staples may stay inside your body permanently.
 This is often done to keep internal organ tissues connected and resistant to further damage.

 Surgical staples are used to close surgical incisions or wounds that are too big or complex to close with traditional stitches.
-Using staples can decrease the time needed to complete surgery and can be less painful.
+Using staples can needed to complete surgery and can be .